 Finally, the bill would authorize NOAA to pay certain expenses related to higher education for individuals serving in the commissioned officer corps or individuals who commit to serving in the corps after completing a college degree.
-Based on information provided by the agency about the number of officers who would receive such assistance, CBO estimates that implementing this provision would cost less than \$500,000 a year, assuming the availability of appropriated funds. g6
+Based on information provided by the agency about the number of officers who would receive such assistance, CBO estimates that implementing this provision would cost less than \$200,000 a year, assuming the availability of appropriated funds.

 The bill would impose intergovernmental and private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA).
-The bill would increase the costs of complying with existing mandates related to protections for personnel in the NOAA commissioned officer corps.
-It would impose an additional intergovernmental mandate by preempting state and local laws relating to jury exemptions.
-CBO estimates that the aggregate cost of complying with the mandates would fall below the annual thresholds established in UMRA for intergovernmental and private-sector mandates (\$73 million and \$146 million in 2012, respectively, adjusted annually for inflation).
+The bill would increase the costs of complying with existing mandates by increasing the number of personnel in the NOAA commissioned officer corps who are eligible for protections under the Servicemembers Civil Relief Act (SCRA) and the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+Protections under those acts require public and private entities to grant active-duty personnel various allowances relative to business and tax transactions and court procedures.
+The bill would impose an additional intergovernmental mandate by preempting state and local laws relating to jury exemptions.

+Because ${ m the}$ increase in the number of active-duty servicemembers covered by SCRA and USERRA would be so small, CBO expects that the incremental cost of compliance also would be small.
+Therefore, CBO estimates that the aggregate cost of the mandates would fall below the annual thresholds established in UMRA for intergovernmental and private-sector mandates (\$75 million and \$150 million in 2013, respectively, adjusted annually for inflation).

-The ČBO staff contacts for this estimate are Jeff LaFave (for federal costs), J'nell Blanco (for the intergovernmental impact), and Amy Petz (for the impact on the private sector).
+The CBO staff contacts for this estimate are Jeff LaFave (for federal costs), J'nell L. Blanco (for the intergovernmental impact), and Amy Petz (for the impact on the private sector).
 The estimate was approved by Theresa Gullo, Deputy Assistant Director for Budget Analysis.

-REGULATORY IMPACT STATEMENT
+REGULATORY IMPACT